kalaondr/node-slate-test/source/includes/trip-api.md

 }
 ```

-This endpoint returns all trip options for given origin, destination, departure time and passenger count.
+This endpoint returns all trip options for given origin, destination, departure time and passenger count (must be between 1 and 10).
 Origin and destination are passed as latitude and longitude coordinates.
 The unit used is degree with decimal places, for example `39.753657, -117.610215`.
 Departure time is passed as a UNIX epoch timestamp in seconds, like `1679463169`.

 ### URL path